wcmc-its/ReCiter/README.md

 This note address the issue raised in GitHub for issue Manage special characters in PubMed data #87  <br>
 https://github.com/wcmc-its/ReCiter/issues/87 <br>
 1. Go to Eclipse --> Right Click on ReCiter --> Properties --> Resources  <br>
-2. Under Text file encoding -->  Chenage from Inherited from container ( Cp1252 ) to Other UTF-8 from selection list option <br>
+2. Under Text file encoding -->  Change from Inherited from container ( Cp1252 ) to Other UTF-8 from selection list option <br>